t-mart/crosseyed/README.md

   default profile, and use this other profile only for testing during development.)

-  You **must** create the profile first if it does not exist: run Firefox from the command line with `firefox -P` and follow the prompts to create a new profile named `emp-test`.
+  You **must** create the profile first if it does not exist: run Firefox from the command line with `firefox -P` and follow the prompts to create a new profile named `crosseyed-test`.

   Finally, we do not use
   [web-ext's automatic extension reload mechanism](https://extensionworkshop.com/documentation/develop/getting-started-with-web-ext/)